 If you can’t make it to either location, it would be wise to follow their Facebook page to keep tabs on their participation upcoming tasting events.
 I’ve seen their beer served at large events like the Wichita RiverFest to downtown yoga sessions.

 The brewery continues to expand.
-I’m exciting to watch their business continue to scale as they look to enlarge their El Dorado brewery into the now vacant building adjacent to their current location.
+I’m excited to watch their business continue to scale as they look to enlarge their El Dorado brewery into the now vacant building adjacent to their current location.

 You won’t find nicer people serving beer than at Walnut River Brewing Company, and they truly care about the brewing process.
 Trust me, you’re going to want to visit the brewery’s tasting room first-hand.
 To view their El Dorado location business hours, visit their Facebook page.
+They host Happy Hour on Wednesday-Friday from 4pm-6pm.
 If in Wichita, stop by the PourHouse ICT for a pint, and be sure to order a basket of the fried cheese curds with it.
 Cheers!